Morgan Stanley Maintains Outfront Media (OUT) Equal-Weight Recommendation

 Additional reading:

-- OUTFRONT Media Reports First Quarter 2023 Results Revenues of $395.8 million Operating income of $10.2 million Net loss attributable to OUTFRONT Media Inc. of $28.9 million Adjusted OIBDA of $60.2 million AFFO attributable to OUTFRONT Media Inc. of $
+- OUTFRONT Media Reports Second Quarter 2023 Results Revenues of $468.8 million Operating loss of $438.2 million (includes $511.4 million impairment taken on U.S. Transit and Other) Net loss attributable to OUTFRONT Media Inc. of $478.9 million Adjuste

 This story originally appeared on Fintel.